symfony/symfony-docs/reference/dic_tags.rst

         ;

 The ``alias`` key of the tag is the type of field that this extension should be applied to.
-For example, to apply the extension to any "field", use the "field" value.
+For example, to apply the extension to any form/field, use the "form" value.

 form.type_guesser
 -----------------